Skip to main content

 modules:

-We then create a test that emits events using ICMF test utilities and makes sure the correct shipment orders and states are created:
+We then create a test that emits events using ICMF test utilities and ensures that the correct shipment orders and states are created.
+Create a file called delivery_chain_test.rell in the src/test directory and insert the following code:

 @test module;